ara3d/Plato.Geometry/README.md

 The tool for building C# source files from Plato source files is in a separate repository (https://github.com/cdiggins/plato), and is called `PlatoWinFormsEditor`.

-It is not a tool that is intended for public consumption.
-You can use it if you want, but there is very little documentation and some of the error messages may be cryptic.

 ## About the C# Library